hokinhim/DigitalDepartmentPythonLabs/README.md

 Thank you for your interest in contributing to the **Digital Department Python Labs** repository.
 Please note that this repository is currently closed for new contributions.

 Thank you for your understanding.

+## License

+This repository is licensed under the MIT License - see the LICENSE file for details.

+Happy coding! 🚀